 Puerto Rico Drug Addiction

-There's many places around the world that suffer from high levels of drug trafficking, substance abuse and addiction problems simply because of their locations.
-If your country is located on the route between one of the world's major drug manufacturing centers and its biggest consumer nations, you're going to experience problems.
+There are many places around the world that suffer from high levels of drug trafficking, substance abuse, and addiction problems simply because of their locations.
+If your country is located on the route between one of the world’s major drug manufacturing centers and its biggest consumer nations, you’re going to experience problems.

 There’ll be the trafficking and sales of drugs, violent crime associated with drug sales, and in nearly every case, higher levels of drug consumption than you would otherwise experience.